liavila/spotify_insights/README.md

 </p>
 <p align="center"><em>Figure 6: Analyzing the Evolution of Authors' Soundscapes: Unveiling Insights from Track Histories and Audio Features</a></em></p>

-## The Finished Product: A Dynamic Dashboard for Music Insights
+## The Finished Product: A Dynamic Dashboard for Sharing Music Taste with Friends

 We implemented a fully automated data pipeline was created in Apache Airflow, leveraging Google Cloud Composer, MongoDB Atlas, and PySpark for distributed data processing.
-As a result, we were able to create an interactive dashboard using MongoDB Atlas Charts which visualizes the listening history of users in a friend group, providing insights into their music preferences and listening habits.
+As a result, we were able to create an interactive dashboard using MongoDB Atlas Charts.

 <p align="center">
   <kbd><img src="images//SpotifyWeeklyRecap.png" width=600></img></kbd>
-</p><p align="center"><em>Figure 7: A Dynamic Dashboard To Share Music Taste with Friends</a></em></p></a></em></p>
+</p><p align="center"><em>Figure 7: Dashboard implementation with MongoDB Charts</a></em></p></a></em></p>

+A visualized listening history becomes available, allowing users to share their music preferences and listening habits with friends and family.
+The dashboard is automatically refreshed with the data from MongoDB Atlas in real-time, and serves as a platform to explore and compare music tastes as a shared experience.